0mgABear/typescript/readme.md

 Model Classes: handle data, used to rep users, blog posts, images etc View Classes: handle HTML and events caused by user (e.g. clicks)

+- IN Js/Ts, all object keys are strings.
+- Can use generic types on functions as well.
+- Keys of an object can be a type as well.

 # Section 14 : Express + Ts Integration

 # Section 15 : Decorators